Details for Sigfox in AsiaPac (RCZ4)

 - Battery life: Up to 20 years depending on number of connections, sensor type and size

-- Subscription fee: as low as $2 /device/year (depending on volume of devices to be connected and number of connections per day)
+- Subscription fee: as low as US$2 /device/year (depending on volume of devices to be connected and number of connections per day)

 Sending a message